thomas-barthelemy/thomas-barthelemy.github.io/_posts/2015-08-20-phabricator-arcanist-flow.markdown

 ---
 layout:     post-no-pic
-title:      "Simple flow using Arcanist and Differential for code review (Part 1)"
+title:      "Simple flow using Arcanist and Differential for code review"
 subtitle:   "A step by step flow on how to use Arcanist with git on Phabricator, including pre-push code review.
 In this first part we will focus on the developer flow"
 date:       2015-08-20 12:00:00
 author:     "Thomas Barthelemy"